Durango Bill's

 Fastest growing seedlings are about 2 inches high with some already developing branches.
 Total surviving seedling count is 65.
 I expect that some of the “runts” won’t make it.
 The “white stuff” on the soil surface is particles of Perlite which by now have been well scattered by periodic watering.

-A photo of Welker's two trees plus the 65 started from seeds.
+A photo of Welker's two trees plus the 65 started

 The above photo shows the entire inventory of Giant Sequoia trees as of July 5, 2008.
 The seedlings are gradually being moved into greater sunshine.